Shoebtamboli/react-mui-react-hook-form/README.md

 {/_ Option 1: pass a component to the Controller. _/}

 {/_ Option 2: use render props to assign events and value _/}

+### To open the app in browser
+Click on [react-mui-react-hook-form](https://shoebtamboli.github.io/react-mui-react-hook-form) to view it in the browser.